nuraalia/nuraalia.github.io/about_me.md

 ## About Me

 <img src="images/nura_mohammad_princeton.HEIC?raw=true"/>
-My son Mohammad and me in 2019 at Princeton, where I was teaching Iranian and Islamic political thought.

 My path to data science is somewhat unconventional.
 I spent many years in academia, teaching a wide range of topics in the humanities—political theory, Islamic and Iranian political thought, and the “great books” of human history.
 My research and publications focused on comparative political theory, a relatively new field that challenges the Western-centrism of traditional political thought by engaging with traditions outside the Western canon.